rikiji/zmbs.net/_posts/2016-02-21-modern-1k-luzern.markdown

 ## Round 3 Jund &bull; 1-2

 I won the first game with a standard hand thanks to raw speed.
-On the second game I had a decent hand but without much resilience, it was a very grindy game where I brought him down to 3, with a [Dark Confidant](card:Dark Confidant) in play, faced a [Shatterstorm](card:Shattershort) after which the Dark Confidant drew him 2-3 lands in a row.
+On the second game I had a decent hand but without much resilience, it was a very grindy game where I brought him down to 3, with a [Dark Confidant](card:Dark Confidant) in play, faced a [Shatterstorm](card:Shatterstorm) after which the Dark Confidant drew him 2-3 lands in a row.
 He ended up [terminating](card:Terminate) it to survive and then killing me.
 On the third game I mulliganed down to 5, brought him very low on life nevertheless but then once the new [vampire with lifelink](card:Kalitas, Traitor of Ghet) hit the table I had no way to keep up with it.
 The guy ended up winning the tournament.

 > 1-2

 ## Round 4 Affinity &bull; 0-2

 Another mirror match, he had busted hands on both games while I was simply slower.
 I probably should have mulliganed harder in retrospect, but he opened with two [moxes](card:Mox Opal) in game 1 and he had an aether grid before I did in game 2, so I could not have done much anyway.
 This game led me to increase the number of aether grids in the sideboard to 2 for the next tournament.
-After the game he showed me what he sided in which made absolutely no sense to me because he diluted his deck too much (two thoughtseize, a stubborn denial and 4-5 more colored cards).
+After the game he showed me what he sided in which made absolutely no sense to me because he diluted his deck too much (two [Thoughtseize](card:Thoughtseize), a [Stubborn Denial](card:Stubborn Denial) and 4-5 more colored cards).
 After looking at his sideboard strategy I was a bit disappointed I lost this match.

 > 1-3